Urgent Treatment Centre charges during the coronavirus pandemic

 - if you require treatment for certain diseases or conditions

-Using a health card when moving or returning to live in Jersey
+Moving or returning to live in Jersey

 Once you have been here six months, and have paid any Social Security contributions that are due, you will be eligible for a Social Security health card.